MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. Append the copied path to the suffixed domain.
 For example: `https://www.yammer.com.mcas.ms/organization/threads/threadnumber`.
 1. Navigate to the new suffixed URL.

 For apps experiencing context loss, please submit a support ticket.
-We are working with each app provider individually to fix these core issues.
+We will work with each app provider directly to resolve those issues.

 <a name="app-additional-considerations"></a>